- James Murphy, Bruins reporter, ESPNBoston.com

 - 0 Shares

-Training camp starts in just over three weeks (Sept.
-16).
-Let's jump right into some questions, and don't forget to send in your questions here:
+It's time for another mailbag.
+Let's get right to it, and don't forget to send in your questions here:

 James Murphy covers the Bruins for ESPNBoston.com.
 Ask a question for his next Bruins mailbag here.